dinowernli/servz/README.md

 Servz is a Java library which facilitates writing long-lived binaries, such as servers or daemons, in a modular way.

 Each bit of logic is implemented as a Servz module and the final binary is created by assembling the modules into a Servz server.
-In addition to providing the skeleton for running the binaries, the Servz libary also comes with a set of modules used for common logic, such as starting an http server.
+In addition to providing the skeleton for running the binaries, the Servz library also comes with a set of modules used for common logic, such as starting an http server.

 ## Requirements ##